franapoli/signed-ks-test/README.md

 D = 0.9002, p-value = 0.01998
 alternative hypothesis: two-sided
 ```

-Note that at a significance threshold of 0.05, you would reject the
+Note that in this example, at a significance threshold of 0.05, you would reject the
-null hypothesis when using the exact p-value, but not whe using the
+null hypothesis when using the exact p-value, but not when using the
 approximated p-value.

 # Notes